Ana Maria Turner Lomperis, PhD

 SLU faculty since: 1996

 Ana Maria Lomperis, PhD is an economist with a broad range of experience who has specialized in analyzing the changing demographic (health, education and employment) characteristics and needs of populations.
 She is a graduate of Duke University where she majored in history with an interdisciplinary program in Latin American Studies.
 She also earned a M.A. in International Relations from The Johns Hopkins University School of Advanced International Studies (SAIS) and received her Ph.D. in Economics from the University of North Carolina at Chapel Hill.

+Currently she serves on AUPHA's audit and Filerman Prize committees, and as a reviewer for several journals.
 Her research focuses on the policy implications of changes in the size, composition and distribution of the U.S. health sector workforce and on effective strategies for improving health management and policy education.